The Vermont Statutes Online

 As used in this chapter:

-(1) "Public information" means any State data that is included within the information deemed to be public pursuant to the Freedom of Information Act and other provisions of law providing for release of information to the public at large or to specified groups or recipients.
+(1) "Public information" means any State data that are included within the information deemed to be public pursuant to the Public Records Act and other provisions of law providing for release of information to the public at large or to specified groups or recipients.